Space-Miller-AI/Bengaluru-House-Price-Prediction/README.md

 * Outlier Removal 2: Based on business logic I removed all houses where price per sqft per location is greater than mean + 1 std and less than mean - 1 std.
 * Outlier Removal 3: Based on business logic I removed all houses where total price of x+1 BHK is greater than prices of houses with x BHK for same total sqft.
 * Outlier Removal 4: Based on business logic I removed all houses where nr of bathrooms is greater than 2 + nr of bedroom.
-* Since one of the ML estimators I trained is Linear Regression, I applied some Gaussian transformation techniques on some features to convert them into normally distributed features.
+* Since one of the ML estimators I trained is Linear Regression which assumes that the features are normally distributed, I applied some Gaussian transformation techniques on some features to convert them into normally distributed features.
 * Features with variance=0 (constant features) are dropped since they do not give any useful information about the target variable.
 * Since one of the ML estimators I trained is Linear Regression I handled multicolleniarity by dropping independent features (redundant features) that are highly correlated with each other.
+* Feature scaling is performed since Linear Regression works well when the features are scaled.
+* Feature Selection is performed in order to only select the best features.
-* Feature Selection and Feature Scaling is performed together with the hyperparameter tuning using sklearn pipelines in order to avoid data leakage.
+* Feature Selection and Feature Scaling is performed together with the hyperparameter tuning using sklearn pipelines in order to avoid data leakage (overfitting).

 ## Model Building and Tuning